-If your blood pressure can handle it, you could become a tour manager.
-A good event management degree will prime you on such vital topics such as tour routing, funding, budgeting, human resources, tax, insurance and business planning.
+If your blood pressure can handle it, you could become a Tour Manager.
+A good Event Management degree like ours will prime you on vital topics such as tour routing, funding, budgeting, human resources, tax, insurance and business planning.
 The only thing it won’t teach you is how to bust the lead singer out of jail in Detroit.

 How about working in the wider creative industries?

 BIMM’s Event Management degree goes far beyond what you’d expect, offering a dedicated module that covers non-musical roles.
 With those skills under your belt, there’s nothing to stop you from taking a left turn in Creative Event Design and Production.